veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 }
 ```

-Our $K$-means function accepts an array of points of given dimensionality D, and
+Our $K$-means function accepts an array of points of given dimensionality D,
-returns an instance of `KMeans<K, D>`.
-We preallocate the vector space we know
+and returns an instance of `KMeans<K, D>`.
+We preallocate the vector space we
+know we need (we can't use an array, as we don't know how much space we need at
-to require (but can't know at compile time) and initialize the centroids (more
+compile time) and initialize the centroids (more on this later).
+We also specify
-on this later).
-We also specify a const generic for the number of iterations.
+a const generic for the number of iterations.

 ```rust
 pub(crate) fn k_means<const K: usize, const D: usize, const ITERS: usize>(